aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/ai-powered-assistant-for-investment-research/README.md

 <img src="images/files_uploaded.png" width="680"/>

 \
-This Solution use Anthropic Claude 3 model in Bedrock.
+**NOTE:** This Solution use Anthropic Claude 3 model in Bedrock.
 Make sure you have access to the model in Bedrock.
 Navigate to the Bedrock console and click on **Model Access** to the left tab.
 Select the **Manage model access** button to the top-right.

 <img src="images/bedrock-access.jpg" width="680"/>